The Legacy of Rhoni Wiswall’s Clarence Fund

 By Ellena Rosenthal

-When a resident of Blanchet House’s transitional housing program needs money for an urgent one-time expense like dentures or a plane ticket to see family, they can submit a request to the Clarence Fund.
+When a resident of Blanchet House’s transitional housing program needs money for an urgent one-time expense like dentures, work boots or a plane ticket to see family, they can submit a request to the Clarence Fund.

 For years, staff and residents of Blanchet House didn’t know who was fulfilling their financial requests because the fund’s creator wished to remain anonymous.

 “I wanted to show my children that one person could make a difference.” -Rhoni Wiswall

 In 2015, after a heartbreaking death from pancreatic cancer at age 52, the family of Rhoni Wiswall revealed that she was the founder of the Clarence Fund.
 Rhoni, a long-time Blanchet House volunteer and behind-the-scenes supporter, was the anonymous angel behind hundreds of good deeds.

 “She wanted to help in a way where people maintained their dignity and self-respect.
 That was a big part of it,” says Mike Wiswall, Rhoni’s husband.
 “Her family was once down on their luck.
 She knew the importance of maintaining self-respect.
 She didn’t want the situation to be focused on her.”